Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I

 \subsection{The Monodromy group of $\mathcal M(R,\omega)$}

-The definition of the monodromy group of a Frobenius manifold was given by Dubrovin in \cite{2d-tft}, and it can be extended directly to generalized Frobenius manifolds.
+The definition of the monodromy group of a Frobenius manifold was given by Dubrovin in \cite{2d-tft}, and can be extended directly to the case of generalized Frobenius manifolds.
 Let us first recall this defintion.

-Let $M$ be an $\ell$-dimensional generalized Frobenius manifold, of which the flat metric is $\eta$ and the intersection form is $g$, and let $t^1,\cdots,t^\ell$ be flat coordinates of $\eta$.
-Consider the system of equations
+Let $M$ be an $\ell$-dimensional generalized Frobenius manifold with flat metric $\eta$ and intersection form $g$.
+Consider the Gauss-Manin equation